ppipada/flexigpt-app/docs/requirements/assistant_ux.md

 - Tools and Knowledge: availability and chat defaults only.
 Selection is per turn, see Composer.

   - Managed via dropdowns (select-only, no freeform).
 Selections persist for the chat and are used by default on each turn.
-  - Details and larger sets are managed in a advanced params modal.

-- System prompt:

-  - Dropdown shows: Assistant default (checked), prior selections (recents, max ~5), and any template-injected options after send.
-  - When a template with a System is sent, it is appended here and becomes the active selection; removal before send does not add it.
-  - During editing and before send, an indicator can show “new system” (e.g., tinted preview) if a template is previewing a different System.

-- Additional dropdowns on larger screens

   - Tools dropdown: multi-select of allowed tools (select-only).
 Selections persist for the chat (defaults).
 Turn-level additions via “+” don’t change this.
   - Knowledge dropdown: multi-select of allowed sources (select-only).
 Selections persist for the chat (defaults).
 Turn-level additions via “#” don’t change this.
+  - Managed in a advanced params modal.

+- System prompt:

+  - Dropdown shows: Assistant default (checked), prior selections (recents, max ~5), and any template-injected options after send.
+  - When a template with a System is sent, it is appended here and becomes the active selection; removal before send does not add it.
+  - During editing and before send, an indicator can show “new system” (e.g., tinted preview) if a template is previewing a different System.

 - Sliders button:
   - Opens a advanced params modal for Additional context (tools, knowledge, extra params).